This is clearly untrue. This is what a proper "hurt the poor" programme looks like:

 c) The Homeys then warm to their theme and merrily claim that all "poor" people will somehow end up worse off, which is clearly nonsense.
 Most low earners live in low value housing, or they rent, and they will be among the big winners from the tax shift (try the spreadsheets!).

-c) The difference between "nice" and "grotty" areas is not just the physical architecture, it is the people who live there, you pay a bit extra to live among "nice" neighbours and get a discount if you are prepared to live near less desirable neighbours.
+c) The difference between "nice" and "grotty" areas has little to do with the physical architecture, it is mainly to do with the people who live there.
+You pay a bit extra to live among "nice" neighbours and get a discount if you are prepared to live near less desirable neighbours.
 LVT itself will put pressure on land owners to maximise the availability of good quality housing at an affordable price; it will give each council an incentive to concentrate on making their areas as desirable as possible, and with an end to means testing of benefits and lower taxes on productive activity there will be more jobs and hence fewer "poor" people anyway.

 So to sum up, when half of tax revenues are collected via LVT; taxes on earnings significantly reduced and LVT receipts matched with Citizen's Income payments, there will be fewer "poor" people and better and more affordable housing.
 So by and large, those people who are currently "poor" and overpaying for housing will end up better off, in better quality housing among nicer neighbours.
 It seems insane to condemn one hundred people to this for ever more for the benefit of each individual human shield (the "asset rich, cash poor" who features so often in these discussions).